There were a lucky few.

 Two City League-South Division football teams made history Oct.
 16, and those who saw it were the fortunate few.

 "I told people all week this would be a fantastic game to watch," West coach Mark Flusche said.
 "If I'm a fan, it's a great game.
 I remember turning around during the game and looking at the stands.
 The people were into it."

 Those who witnessed the fifth-highest scoring football game in state history saw 21 touchdowns.
 Seven of the 11 passes that West quarterback Eric Stewart threw were taken to the house.

 Independence running back Devin Clodfelter was unstoppable, carrying the ball 48 times for 484 yards.
 This would have been the kind of game that a television station would love -- a great running back versus a great quarterback.
 Yet the media was nowhere near this one.

-I'm embarrassed I didn't see it coming.
+I'm embarrassed that I didn't see this coming.
 I'm a professional watcher of football.
-I should have marched into my sports editor's office, slammed my hand on his desk and demanded to cover the Independence-West game.
-It didn't matter that I was to cover Big Walnut-New Albany.
+I should have marched into my sports editor's office, slammed my hand down on his desk and demanded to cover the Independence-West game.
+It didn't matter that I was assigned to cover Big Walnut and New Albany.

 I needed to watch 3-4 West take on 4-3 Independence.
 I should have demanded it.
 After all, history was going to be made.
 A blind man could have seen it.